shahzeb-akhtar/Rank_Compare/README.md

-# Create a Rank Chart
+# Create a Rank Comparison Chart
 This project creates an interactive rank comparison chart

 ## Table of Contents